Francisco Javier de Viana: Lautaro Lodge and Alvear's dictatorship

 Returning to Buenos Aires, Viana became a member of the consulting council for the Supreme Director Gervasio Posadas, and accompanied general Carlos María de Alvear to finish the siege of Montevideo.
-He became good friends with Alvear and was. as him, a strong enemy of the Federal Party led by Artigas.
+He became good friends with Alvear; both were enemies of the Federal Party led by Artigas.

-Back in Buenos Aires, he was promoted to general and name minister of war and navy, a posthe maintained in the last few months of Posadas's government, and during the last three months of Alvear's government.
+Back in Buenos Aires, he was promoted to general and name minister of war and navy, a post he maintained in the last few months of Posadas's government, and during the last three months of Alvear's government.

 In March 1815 he organized and commanded an expedition against the federals of Santa Fe Province, but before he could depart in that direction, the commander of his advance forces, colonel Ignacio Álvarez Thomas, revolted at Fontezuelas.
 That sublevation started the revolution which would force Alvear to resign and go into exile.
 Viana went with his friend and boss to Río de Janeiro, and upon arriving found he had been deported for life.

 Last years

-When the Portuguese took Montevideo, in 1818, he went to that city, explicitly accepting a foreign government in his own national soil.
+When the Portuguese took Montevideo, in 1818, Viana went there and explicitly accepted the foreign government.
 He returned to Buenos Aires during the anarchy of 1820 along with Alvear, to work on the revolution which would carry Alvear to a short-lived government in part of the province.
-Viana, ill at the time remained in the city when Alvear joined the Santa Fe people under Estanislao López, and died in Buenos Aires in 1820.
+Viana, ill at the time, remained in the city when Alvear joined the Santa Fe people under Estanislao López, and died in Buenos Aires in 1820.